stackpress/lib/docs/Structures.md

 **Returns**

 The value given the object key path.
 If you don't provide a generic, will follow the type map provided.

-#### Iterating Over Data
+### 1.11.
+Iterating Over Data

-The following example shows how to iterate over data at a specific path.
+The following example shows how to iterate over data at a specific path with async callback support.

 ```typescript
 await config.forEach('database', (value, key) => {